Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikUserIntelligenceAnalysis/README.md

-# Rubrik User Access Analysis
+# Rubrik User Intelligence Analysis
 ## Summary
 This playbook queries Rubrik Security Cloud to get user sensitive data and update sevrity of incident accordingly.
-This playbook calls the RubrikUserRiskPolicyDetails playbook internally to get user risk details and policyhits details to enrich the incident
+This playbook calls the RubrikRetrieveUserIntelligenceInformation playbook internally to get user risk details and policyhits details to enrich the incident
 ### Prerequisites
 1. The Rubrik Security Cloud solution should be configured to [connect to Rubrik Security Cloud API end points using a Service Account](https://docs.rubrik.com/en-us/saas/saas/polaris_api_access_with_service_accounts.html), the service account should be assigned a role that includes the relevant privileges necessary to perform the desired operations (see [Roles and Permissions](https://docs.rubrik.com/en-us/saas/saas/common/roles_and_permissions.html) in the Rubrik Security Cloud user guide).
 2. Store Service account credentials in Key Vault and obtain keyvault name and tenantId
     * Create a Key Vault with a unique name
     * Go to KeyVault -> secrets, click on Generate/import and create 'Rubrik-AS-Int-ClientId' & 'Rubrik-AS-Int-ClientSecret' for storing client_id and client_secret respectively
     **NOTE:** Make sure the Permission model in the Access Configuration of Keyvault is selected to the Vault access policy.
 If not then change it to **'Vault access policy'**
-3. Make sure that RubrikUserRiskPolicyDetails playbook is deployed before deploying RubrikUserAccessAnalysis playbook.
+3. Make sure that RubrikRetrieveUserIntelligenceInformation playbook is deployed before deploying RubrikUserIntelligenceAnalysis playbook.
 ### Deployment instructions
 1. To deploy the Playbook, click the Deploy to Azure button.
 This will launch the ARM Template deployment wizard.
 2. Fill in the required parameters: